kk663/znn-release/docs/local_tutorial.rst

 5. TO DO
 ---------
 - Re-write tutorial to focus on local installs
-- May need to provide data and code files.
-Probably good idea to post data/code in docs folder.
+- Need to fix file paths and commands related to file paths.
+User clones github repo for install presumably.